Aisha Phillips

 About me

 I live in east Galway with my fiancé and our two cats.
-I have a previous degree in Environmental Science with Ecology from ATU Sligo and am currently completing a degree in Applied Freshwater and Marine Biology at ATU Galway.
+I have a degrees in Environmental Science with Ecology from ATU Sligo and in Applied Freshwater and Marine Biology at ATU Galway.

 My Interests